 Creating a logo is more than creating a visual brand identification of a company.
 And it’s far from the company’s name arranged in a rectangular box.
 Clever entrepreneurs and designers never separate the visual aspect from the substantial one.
 A logo is often the first impression of the company, and it alone can affect the customer’s perception of the brand.

 The next step is to get to know your audience.
-There’s a great difference in what you are trying to drive through your brand and what your audience is expecting to receive.
+There’s a great difference between what you are trying to drive through your brand and what your audience is expecting to receive.
 Think of the answers to these questions:

 First of all, be prepared to discuss the fonts.
 Thousands of fonts are available nowadays, which makes it even more difficult for designers to choose a suitable one.
-All the basic fonts can be divided into a few types and each of them can have its emotional tone:
+All the basic fonts can be divided into a few types, and each of them can have its emotional tone:

 You see that each font has its own mood and personality which it transfers to your brand.
 It can be serious, careless, playful or refined.
 You need to determine what exactly you want to say using a font and whether it fits your design.
 Choose a font that is not based on personal preferences but keep in mind the spirit and features of your business instead.